James-QiuHaoran/structured-p2p-overlay-network/libgfrp2p/README.md

 ## TODO List

 - Implement time recording, number of messages recording functions (data retrieval)
+	- log all message transactions in local files
 - Bootstrap nodes implementation
 	- docker configurations
 	- distribute IDs and construct the network (only for evaluation: use a central server)